 (Adds company news, futures)

-June 27 (Reuters) - Britain’s FTSE 100 futures were down 0.09 percent ahead of the cash market open.
+May 15 (Reuters) - Britain’s FTSE 100 index is seen opening up 12 points at 7,447 on Monday, according to financial bookmakers, with futures up 0.28 percent ahead of the cash market open.

 * For more on the factors affecting European stocks, please click on: cpurl://apps.cp./cms/?pageId=livemarkets